Freedom of Information Act

 - If you make a request for a very large number of records, and we feel we cannot provide the records to you within 12 days without disrupting our other organizational responsibilities, we may petition the court for additional time to respond to your request.
 However, FOIA requires that we make a reasonable effort to reach an agreement with you concerning the production or the records before we go to court to ask for more time.

-A public body may make reasonable charges, not to exceed its actual cost incurred, in accessing, duplicating, supplying, or searching for the requested records.
+A public body may make reasonable charges, not to exceed its actual cost incurred, in accessing, duplicating, supplying, or searching for the requested records and shall make all reasonable efforts to supply the requested records at the lowest possible cost.

 - If you owe us money from a previous FOIA request that has remained unpaid for more than 30 days, VDOT may require payment of the past-due bill before it will respond to your new FOIA request.